Pervej0/todo-list-client/README.md

 # React ToDo List

-This is a react toDo list implemented with react.
+This is a react base toDo list application.

 # Live Site